 Dumain, too.
 He'll leave love and fame in favor of philosophy.

 The others remind him he agreed to do it, but still, he's unconvinced.
-In the first of many long and elaborate speeches, Berowne argues against too much studying (like some other excessive acts, it will make you go blind) and for experiencing life, especially the part including attractive women.
+In the first of many long and elaborate speeches, Berowne argues against too much studying (like some other, um, excessive acts, it will make you go blind) and for experiencing life, especially the part including attractive women.

 Impressed by his eloquence, still, the boys are unmoved.
 If you're not in, you're out, says the King.
-Nah, I was just playing, says Berowne.
+Nah, I was just being difficult, says Berowne.
 I'll sign.

 But wait a minute.
 Berowne is daunted by the fine print: any lady approaching the court will lose her tongue, and any man seen talking to her will be publicly humiliated.
 He reminds the King that the Princess of France is coming to meet about the surrender of Aquitaine.